eon01/SaltStackCheatSheet/README.md

 # List all jobs with the id and other information
 salt-run jobs.list_jobs

-# List multiple information about the job with the id:20151101225221651308 like the result output
+# List multiple information about the job with the id:20151101225221651308 like the resulting output
 salt-run jobs.lookup_jid 20151101225221651308

 # Kill the job with the id:20151101225221651308
 salt 'server' saltutil.kill_job 20151101225221651308
 ```

 ## Scheduling Features